janitha479/JWT_login/README.md

 ## About the Project

 This project is a Node.js REST API for user authentication and authorization using JWT (JSON Web Tokens) and Prisma ORM.
 It supports user registration, login, token refresh, logout, and role-based access control.
-The backend is built with Express.js and uses a PostgreSQL (or other supported) database via Prisma.
+The backend is built with Express.js and uses a Mysql (or other supported) database via Prisma.

 **Logging:**
 - The project uses `morgan` and `rotating-file-stream` to log all HTTP requests.